-There are various parking decks on campus that have tailgates set up outside of them.
+There are various parking decks on-campus that have tailgates set up outside of them.
 One spot, in particular, that is especially popular is outside of the Carlton Street Deck on South Campus.
-This area is usually home to an older crowd of tailgaters or alumni.
+This area is usually home to alumni and an older crowd.

 4. Milledge Avenue